kaelynj/sanctuary-amongst-the-stars/Game Mechanics/The Mesh/Mesh Introduction.md

 Some devices are slaved to others, so that any traffic and access attempts go through a single well-protected gateway node.
 For example, individual components of a security system (doors, sensors, etc.) are usually slaved to a central security node that serves as a chokepoint against anyone hoping to hack the system.
 All traffic to and from the slaved devices is routed through the master.
 This allows a slaved device to rely on the master's security features and active monitoring.
 Anyone that wants to connect to or hack into a slaved device is rerouted to the master for authentication and security scrutiny.

 > [!tip]
 >Slaved devices automatically accept commands from their master device.
-This means that a hacker who penetrates a master system can legitimately access and issue commands to a slaved device, assuming their [[Devices & Authentication#Accounts & Access Privileges|access privileges]] allow for it.
+This means that a hacker who penetrates a master system can legitimately access and issue commands to a slaved device, assuming their [[Devices#Accounts & Access Privileges|access privileges]] allow for it.

 ## PANs: Personal Area Networks